GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 If the size of the group is small, it is a good idea to get to know your attendees by letting them introduce themselves.
 Ask them to state their experience with the technology and what a successful event will look like for them.

 For a large group, skip the attendee intros (no one wants to be the 25th person to introduce themselves).
-Instead, the coaches should have the attendees introduce themselves later when they split into their smaller squads.
+Instead, the coaches should have the attendees introduce themselves later when they split into their smaller teams.

 #### Logistics